tiewei/til/README.md

-# Bridge Description Language
+# TriggerMesh Integration Language

 Specification and interpreter for TriggerMesh's Bridge Description Language.

-The Bridge Description Language is a configuration language based on the [HCL syntax][hcl-spec] which purpose is to provide a user-friendly interface for describing [TriggerMesh Bridges][tm-brg].
+The TriggerMesh Integration Language (TIL) is a configuration language based on the [HCL syntax][hcl-spec] which purpose is to provide a user-friendly interface for describing [TriggerMesh Bridges][tm-brg].

-Using the `bridgedl` CLI tool, it is possible to turn Bridge definitions into deployment manifests which can run complete messaging systems on the TriggerMesh platform.
+Using the `til` CLI tool, it is possible to turn Bridge definitions into deployment manifests which can run complete messaging systems on the TriggerMesh platform.

 ## Documentation